-In the First Impressions ministry, we know a smile and a helping hand go a long way in helping someone relax and connect in our worship services.
-That’s why our goal is to give a warm welcome to all who attend our services, provide useful information to new guest, and assist individuals with questions they might have about our programs or facilities.
+In our First Impressions ministry, we know a smile and a helping hand go a long way in helping someone relax and connect in our worship services.
+That’s why our goal is to give a warm welcome to all who attend our services, provide useful information to new guests, and assist individuals with questions they might have about our programs or facilities.

 Greeting is a ministry – one that is becoming more important than ever in today’s experience-oriented culture.
 The guests coming to your church next Sunday may not understand all the words they will hear, but the warm and caring actions of your greeting team will speak loud and clear.
 To a person seeking truth and peace, an ounce of kindness is worth a pound of preaching.
 Christian kindness is a ministry for church greeters who care deeply about people."
 (Bob Adams, "First Impressions Are Everything for Churches," Church Leader Gazette.
 28 June 2009.)

-individuals on this team arrive 45-60 minutes prior to a service start time and provide that first smile guest see as they enter our facility.
+Individuals on this team arrive 45-60 minutes prior to a service start time and provide that first smile guests see as they enter our facility.
 Our team captain will explain to you the details of this service opportunity and work with your schedule.

-individuals on this team arrive 45 minutes before a service start time.
-These First Impression volunteers man the Guest Reception booths located in one of three locations (Atrium, Preschool entry and 56th St. entry).
-You will provide guest with a map of the facility, current church handouts and “first time” guest gifts.
+Individuals on this team arrive 45 minutes before a service start time.
+These First Impressions volunteers are stationed at Guest Reception booths located in one of three locations (Atrium, Preschool entry and 56th Street entry).
+You will provide guests with a map of the facility, current church handouts, and gifts for our first-time guests.

-individuals on this team arrive 45 minutes before a service start time.
-Greeters are located along the various entry points of the church to warmly welcome guest and guide guest to points of interest as needed.
+Individuals on this team arrive 45 minutes before a service start time.
+Greeters are located along the various entry points of the church to warmly welcome guests and guide them to points of interest as needed.

-individuals on this team arrive 30-45 minutes before a service start time.
-Ushers welcome guest to the worship center, hand out bulletins, guide guest to seats as needed, take up the offering, and provide handouts at the end of services.
+Individuals on this team arrive 30-45 minutes before a service start time.
+Ushers welcome guests to the worship center, hand out bulletins, guide guests to seats as needed, take up the offering, and provide handouts at the end of services.